 You could also take your own SatNav.
 However, you must ensure it meets the regulatory requirements for the country you will be using it in.

 Fit for purpose?: Ensure the car is in a good state of repair.

 Stickers: You will need a country identity sticker when driving your own car in Europe… for example, GB if you’re from Great Britain.

-Insurance: Make sure your car is insured for the country you will be driving it in.
+Insurance: Ensure your car is insured for the country where you will be driving it.

-Breakdown cover: Make sure you have road-side recovery and breakdown cover in your own country and country / countries of destination.
+Breakdown cover: Make sure you have roadside recovery and breakdown cover in your country and country/countries of destination.